dockersamples/genai-model-runner-metrics/README.md

 ## Prerequisites

+- Docker Desktop 4.41.0 or later
-- Docker and Docker Compose
+- Docker Compose 2.35 or later
 - Git
 - Go 1.19 or higher (for local development)
 - Node.js and npm (for frontend development)